doombubbles/bg3-mods/README.md

 #### Pact of the Blade

 - Will only use Charisma for attack rolls if it's higher than Strength (and/or Dexterity for Finesse weapons)
+- Added the OneDnD feature of letting you choose to have your Pact Weapon deal Necrotic / Psychic / Radiant damage

 ### Barbarian